w3f/polkadot-wiki/docs/general/parity-data-dashboards.md

 The Parity Data Team has made publicly available a [website](https://dashboards.data.paritytech.io/) that displays a number of dashboards relating to Polkadot Ecosystem On-Chain data.
 The graphs provided are grouped into the following sections: [Stablecoins](https://dashboards.data.paritytech.io/stablecoins.html), [Treasury Related Activity](https://dashboards.data.paritytech.io/treasuries.html), [Staking](https://dashboards.data.paritytech.io/staking.html) and aggregated [Ecosystem-wide](https://dashboards.data.paritytech.io/parachains.html) metrics.
 There is also a [Monthly Report](https://dashboards.data.paritytech.io/eoyr.html) which provides a monthly updated version of [The Polkadot in Numbers: Annual Report 2023](https://dashboards.data.paritytech.io/reports/2023/index.html).
 <br>

-## Notes on How to Use the Interactive Ecosystem Charts
+## Notes on How to Use the Interactive Charts

 The [Ecosystem Tab](https://dashboards.data.paritytech.io/parachains.html) shows a number of universally applicable metrics (Active Accounts, Unique Accounts, Transactions, Events) across both Polkadot & Kusama Relay/Parachains.
 Users can select whether they want to view: a) Polkadot or Kusama b) daily or monthly figures c) Substrate Only, EVM Only or Substrate + EVM numbers.
 The default view is set to Polkadot, Monthly, Substrate + EVM.